The Royal Victorian Eye and Ear Hospital: Glaucoma Community Collaborative Care Program (G3CP)

 Information for GPs & Optometrists

-The Glaucoma Community Collaborative Care Program (G3CP) is a pilot initiative involving the hospital’s Glaucoma Service and specific community optometrists to care for patients together.
+The Glaucoma Community Collaborative Care Program (G3CP) involves the hospital’s Glaucoma Service and specific community optometrists to care for patients together.
 This initiative is a core part of the improvement work to increase access and positive outcomes for our patients.
 We believe this program may help our patients by:

 • reducing travel time and costs